 Atonic seizures may occur in continuation with a preceding myoclonic seizure; these are so-called myoclonic-atonic seizures.

 Myoclonic-atonic seizures often occur in epilepsies with onset before the age of five years and predominate in epilepsy with myoclonic-atonic seizures.
 Doose and colleagues introduced the concept of a specific clinical entity with this type of seizure being the core of a disorder, which he called “centrencephalic myoclonic-astatic petit mal” (14; 17).
-This is accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (11) and more recently “epilepsy with myoclonic-atonic seizures” (02; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
-It is also referred as “Doose syndrome” (31), particularly for the pure form of genetic nonstructural epilepsy with myoclonic-atonic seizures (52).
+This is accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (11) and more recently “epilepsy with myoclonic-atonic seizures” (02; 10).
+It is also referred as “Doose syndrome” (32), particularly for the pure form of genetic nonstructural epilepsy with myoclonic-atonic seizures (53).

 The ILAE Task Force considered “epilepsy with myoclonic-astatic seizures” an idiopathic generalized epilepsy (20), which is similar to Doose’s opinion that “epilepsy with myoclonic-astatic seizures belongs to the epilepsies with primarily generalized seizures and, thus, stands in one line with absence epilepsies, juvenile myoclonic epilepsy, as well as the infantile and juvenile idiopathic epilepsy with generalized tonic clonic seizures” (15).
-This contrasts markedly with (a) the 1989 ILAE classification in which epilepsy with myoclonic-astatic seizures was listed as a “cryptogenic/symptomatic” generalized epilepsy in the same group of disorders as Lennox-Gastaut syndrome (11), and with (b) the ILAE epilepsy diagnosis manual where epilepsy with myoclonic-atonic seizures is considered as epileptic encephalopathy (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+This contrasts markedly with (a) the 1989 ILAE classification in which epilepsy with myoclonic-astatic seizures was listed as a “cryptogenic/symptomatic” generalized epilepsy in the same group of disorders as Lennox-Gastaut syndrome (11), and with (b) the ILAE epilepsy diagnosis manual where epilepsy with myoclonic-atonic seizures is considered as epileptic encephalopathy (10).

-In the 2014 ILAE “Epilepsy Diagnosis” manual (Commission on Classification and Terminology of the International League Against Epilepsy 2014), myoclonic-atonic seizures are categorized as one of the four types of generalized myoclonic seizure (myoclonic, negative myoclonus, myoclonic-atonic, and myoclonic tonic) and are described as follows:
+In the 2014 ILAE “Epilepsy Diagnosis” manual (10), myoclonic-atonic seizures are categorized as one of the four types of generalized myoclonic seizure (myoclonic, negative myoclonus, myoclonic-atonic, and myoclonic tonic) and are described as follows:

 A myoclonic-atonic seizure is a myoclonic seizure followed by an atonic seizure.
 Sometimes a series of myoclonic jerks occurs prior to the atonia.
 The head and limbs are affected, typically resulting in rapid fall.
 The myoclonic jerk may be subtle.